abapGit/docs.abapgit.org/docs/guide-settings-personal.md

 open the object in ADT (if available).

 **Enable Vimium-like Link Hints** and **Key to Activate Link Hints** provide a feature similarly to the [Vimium browser](https://vimium.github.io/).
-After pressing the activation key (default "f"), abapGit will uses a clever highlighting method to navigate using links.
+After pressing the activation key (default "t"), abapGit will uses a clever highlighting method to navigate using links.

 ![](img/settings-personal-3.png)